About The Course

 - Agriculture work placement

 Working within the agricultural industry can be highly rewarding but it requires hard work and dedication.
-You will need to be comfortable with working out-doors in all weathers, be physically able and willing to carry out routine husbandry tasks e.g. checking livestock out on our 162 hectare estate, driving tractors, handling and restraining sheep.
-We have a strict dress code for working on our Animal Centre and, as such, you need to be prepared to follow instruction from all staff in order to maintain your own health, safety and welfare and that of our animals.
+You will need to be comfortable with working outdoors in all weathers, be physically able and willing to carry out routine husbandry tasks e.g. checking livestock out on our 162-hectare estate, driving tractors, handling and restraining sheep.
+We have a strict dress code for working with our commercial livestock and working on our Animal Centre and, as such, you need to be prepared to follow instructions from all staff in order to maintain your own health, safety and welfare and that of our animals.

 English and Maths will be built into your college timetable should you have not achieved a Grade 4 in these areas.

 If you have a Learning Difficulty or Disability or Additional Educational Need, please let us know when you apply.
 You will be offered support in your interview.
 If you need help completing your application, we can also assist you with this

 You may be required to make contributions towards educational trips and/or travel expenses to local events, these will be notified in advance of each event.

 Assessment takes place through the completion of examinations, synoptic assessment, written assessment, homework and successful completion of industry placement.